mc-wiki/mcaf-resourcepack/README.md

 If you encounter raw translation keys (such as `rule.food_restriction.air_block`) during gameplay:

 - This is usually due to missing entries in the language files.
 You can report it in this repository's [Issues](https://github.com/mc-wiki/mcaf-resourcepack/issues).

-## License

-The content of this project is licensed under [CC BY-NC-SA 3.0](https://creativecommons.org/licenses/by-nc-sa/3.0/) and can be used on the Minecraft Wiki.

-This project is not affiliated with Mojang or Microsoft.